More details on our Passenger Boat and the charity

 Is the boat fully licensed and insured for the disabled, disadvantaged and their carers?

-Yes, all relevant insurances and licenses are in place as required by the Environment Agency and the Passenger Boat Association, part of the Marine and Coastguard Agency (MCA).
+Rivertime Boat Trust is fully insured.
+It holds a current Environment Agency license and follows the Code laid out by the Passenger Boat Association, part of the Marine and Coastguard Agency (MCA).

 What safety precautions are provided on the boat by the charity?